kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 I learned _so much_ from GoLinuxCloud's article called [Detailed overview on Kubernetes API Server](https://www.golinuxcloud.com/kube-apiserver/).
 If you want a detailed description of the kube-apiserver and Kubernetes API, I highly recommend it.

+## Prerequisites
+In order to follow along with this article, you will need access to a Kubernetes cluster through `kubectl`.
+You can explore a Kubernetes cluster from your browser in the [KataCoda Kubernetes Playground].(https://www.katacoda.com/courses/kubernetes/playground).
+If you use the KataCoda playground, run your commands in the terminal for the control plane.

 ## Seeing the API Endpoints
 Every object controlled by Kubernetes has an API endpoint that you or an automated system can interact with through HTTP Methods.
 The most common HTTP methods are `GET`, `POST`, `PUT` and `DELETE`.